jhoudan/katt/README.md

 It's rather basic, the page is cURL'd and then compared to the version n-1 to check if there are differences.

 It uses [AWS SES](https://aws.amazon.com/ses/) to send mails.
-> I tried to use the `eu-central-1` region but got a weird error.
+> I tried to use the `eu-central-1` region but got without success.
 It works well with `us-east-1` though.

 ## Usage